saucelabs/sauce-docs/docs/api-testing/contract-testing.md

 ## Testing the API Consumer Side
 To test the API consumer (client) side:
-1. You'll first need to generate a webhook URL for your API Testing Project, if you don't have one already.
-See [Incoming Webhooks](/api-testing/integrations/pagerduty-webhooks/#incoming-webhooks) for instructions.
+1. You'll first need to [generate a webhook URL](/api-testing/integrations/apifctl-cicd-integration/#creating-webhooks) for your API Testing Project, if you don't have one already.

 2. From a command-line terminal, start [Piestry](/api-testing/mocking/), our API mocking server, by issuing the launch command below.
 The `--logger` value will be the webhook URL you generated in the previous step, appended with `/insights/events/_contract`.
   ```bash